acornprover/acornprover.org/docs/getting-started.md

 Success!

-If this didn't work, check to be sure that the Acorn extension is installed and activated.
+If this didn't work, check to be sure that the "Acorn Prover" extension is installed and activated.

 ## What did I just type?